Rackspace Cloud Essentials - Rescue Mode on Linux Cloud Servers

 You will get the following output:

-The first block, size 2147 MB, is the rescue mode filesystem.
+The first block, /dev/xvdb1, with size 20 GiB, is the rescue mode filesystem.

-The second block, size of 10.2 GB, is the server's file system.
+The second block, /dev/xvda1, with size of 20 GiB, is the server's file system.
 The size will vary depending on the size of your server.

 If a third block is displayed, it is the swap volume.
 NOTE: This only occurs only on older cloud servers).